 Location: River Highlands State Park

-Condition of Trails: Good
+Condition of Trails: 5" powder over hard snow

 Trail Ambassador Name: Glenn Vernes